Savage Reign

 Featured Video:

-Related Games: Kizuna Encounter, Art of Fighting 2, Fatal Fury 3, Real Bout Fatal Fury, Double Dragon, Fighters History, World Heroes Perfect, Aggressors of Dark Kombat, Samurai Shodown 3, Mortal Kombat 3, Darkstalkers 2, Killer Instinct 2, Street Fighter Alpha, Marvel Super Heroes, Cyberbots, Tekken 2, King of Fighters '95, Golden Axe: The Duel, Galaxy Fight, Urban Reign
+Related Games: Kizuna Encounter, Art of Fighting 2, Fatal Fury 3, Real Bout Fatal Fury, NEOGEO Battle Coliseum, Card Fighters Clash, Card Fighters Clash 2, Double Dragon, Fighter's History, World Heroes Perfect, Aggressors of Dark Kombat, Samurai Shodown 3, Mortal Kombat 3, Darkstalkers 2, Killer Instinct 2, Street Fighter Alpha, Marvel Super Heroes, Cyberbots, TEKKEN 2, The King of Fighters '95, Golden Axe: The Duel, Galaxy Fight, Urban Reign

 Gameplay Engine 6.0 / 10